 August Bank Holiday 2017 and 2018

-August Bank Holiday is a public holiday in Ireland that falls on the first Monday of August and is intended to provide a three-day weekend break for students and workers so they can enjoy the summer weather before the onset of autumn.
+The August Bank Holiday in Ireland falls on the first Monday of August and is intended to provide a three-day weekend break for students and workers so they can enjoy the summer weather before the onset of autumn.

 |2017||7 Aug||Mon||August Bank Holiday|